-- Public input and feedback on current use of the park system and future priorities; - A review of the current community profile and future demographic trends; - The level of service provided by the current network of neighborhood parks and trails; - Progress made completing capital projects since the last update; and

-• A review of recent citywide long-range plans and policy documents that impact park and open space priorities.
+- Public input and feedback on current use of the park system and future priorities; - A review of the current community profile and future demographic trends; - The level of service provided by the current network of neighborhood parks and trails; - Progress made completing capital projects since the last update; and - A review of recent citywide long-range plans and policy documents that impact park and open space priorities.

-The City of Bellevue has an ongoing program of surveying, tracking performance measures and hosting forums for discussion with Bellevue residents about city performance and priorities.
+The City of Bellevue has an ongoing program of surveying, tracking performance measures, and hosting forums for discussion with Bellevue residents about city performance and priorities.
 Many of these ongoing sources of information were used in the creation of this plan.
-From September to December 2021, additional avenues were used to collect feedback and opinions from Bellevue residents and park users on how the park and trail systems are currently used and what priorities should be given in the future for development.
+From September 2021 through January 2022, additional public participation tools were used to collect feedback and opinions from Bellevue residents and park users on how the park and trail systems are currently used and what the priorities should be for future development.
 These outreach methods included:

-- A statistically valid sample survey of Bellevue residents with responses received from almost 475 households, of which 29% are households with children, 8% of households include someone with a disability, 37% of households live in a multi-family home, and 33% of households include people of color; - An open web survey completed by over 400 respondents, of which 39% have children, 5% have a disability, 18% live in a multi-family home, and 24% of respondents are people of color Ten presentations to City boards and commissions, parks user groups and interested organizations; - Outreach to more than 20 community-based organizations, with an emphasis toward organizations that serve marginalized and underrepresented groups; - A public hearing hosted by the Parks & Community Services Board in September 2021, attended by 10 individuals and resulting in eight in-person comments and 31 additional written comments; - Development of an online platform, Engaging Bellevue, enabling the public to learn about the plan and provide feedback in narrative or on a map, resulting in 140 comments on the website and over 35 additional comments directly to staff; - The City's Neighborhood Leadership Gathering, held in September 2021 and attended by 56 individuals; - Project updates and comment opportunities provided by the Parks & Community Services enewsletter (36,000 subscribers), the Neighborhood Outreach Office's Neighborhood News (1,650 subscribers), the City's presence on social media web sites.
+- A statistically valid sample survey of Bellevue residents with responses received from almost 470 households, of which 28% are households with children, 6% of households include someone with a disability, 50% of households live in a multi-family home, and 38% of households include people of color; - An open web survey completed by 420 respondents, of which 31% have children, 3% have a disability, 52% live in a multi-family home, and 30% of respondents are people of color; - Ten presentations to city boards and commissions, parks user groups and interested organizations; - Outreach to more than 20 community-based organizations, with an emphasis toward organizations that serve marginalized and underrepresented groups; - A public hearing hosted by the Bellevue Parks & Community Services Board in September 2021, attended by 10 individuals and resulting in eight in-person comments and 31 additional written comments; - Development of an online platform, Engaging Bellevue, enabling the public to learn about the plan and provide feedback in narrative or on a map, resulting in 140 comments on the website and over 35 additional comments directly to staff;

+- The city's Neighborhood Leadership Gathering, held in September 2021 and attended by 56 individuals; - Project updates and comment opportunities provided by the Bellevue Parks & Community Services e-newsletter (36,000 subscribers), the Neighborhood Outreach Office's Neighborhood News (1,650 subscribers), and the city's presence on social media.

 In general, park users report a high level of satisfaction with the park and trail systems as a whole and see the parks system as a key element of quality of life in Bellevue.
 Overall, residents express strong support for continuing to acquire park and open space land and developing existing park properties.
-Trails, parks or plazas with open areas for unstructured recreation and beach parks are the most frequently used types of facilities and these same categories were in the top tier of project types given a high priority for future development.
+Trails, parks or plazas with open areas for unstructured recreation, and beach parks are the most frequently used types of facilities and these same categories were in the top tier of project types given a high priority for future development.

-The Parks & Community Services Board focused attention on the update process during six meetings between July 2021 and February 2022.
-At its meeting on , the Board voted [] to recommend to City Council approval of the 2022 Update of the Bellevue Parks & Open Space System Plan.
-The City Council accepted the Parks & Community Services Board recommendation and reviewed the plan during a public council meeting on.
-The Council then voted to approve the plan through Resolution No. on .
+The Bellevue Parks & Community Services Board focused attention on the update process during six meetings between July 2021 and February 2022.
+At its meeting on February 8, 2022, the Board voted unanimously to recommend to City Council approval of the 2022 Update of the Bellevue Parks and Open Space System Plan.
+The City Council accepted the Bellevue Parks & Community Services Board recommendation and reviewed the plan during a public Council meeting on March 28, 2022.
+City Council then voted to approve the plan through Resolution No. 10110 on July 11, 2022.